Time-optimal self-stabilizing leader election in population protocols: Resetting subprotocol

-\subsection{Resetting subprotocol}
+\section{Resetting subprotocol}

-\propagateresetprotocol\ (Protocol \ref{algo:propag-reset}) is used as a subroutine in both of our bounded state protocols \silentlinearSSLE\ (Sec.~\ref{subsec:linear-time-protocol}) and \smallstateSSLE\ (Sec.~\ref{sec:linear-state-ssle}).
+\propagateresetprotocol\ (Protocol \ref{algo:propag-reset}) is used as a subroutine in both of our protocols \silentlinearTimeStateProtocol\ (Sec.~\ref{sec:silent-linear-time-state}) and \logTimeProtocol\ (Sec.~\ref{sec:log-time-protocol}).
 Intuitively, it provides a way for agents (upon detecting an error that indicates the starting configuration was ``illegal'' in some way) to ``reset'' quickly, after which they may be analyzed as though they began from the reset state.
 For that, the protocol $\resetprotocol$ has to be defined for use by $\propagateresetprotocol$.
 We assume that $\resetprotocol$ changes the $\roleself$ variable to something different from $\resetting$.
-Crucially, after the reset, agents have no information about whether a reset has happened and do not attempt any synchronization to ensure they only reset once, lest the adversary simply sets every agent to believe it has already reset, preventing the necessary reset from ever occurring.\footnote{ This is unlike in standard population protocol techniques in which ``phase information'' is carried in agents indicating whether they are encountering an agent ``before'' or ``after'' a new phase starts.
-This technique of synchronized phases labeled by integers is used in \logSSLE\ and is the reason that it uses unbounded states. }
+Crucially, after the reset, agents have no information about whether a reset has happened and do not attempt any synchronization to ensure they only reset once, lest the adversary simply sets every agent to believe it has already reset, preventing the necessary reset from ever occurring.\footnote{ This is unlike in standard population protocol techniques in which ``phase information'' is carried in agents indicating whether they are encountering an agent ``before'' or ``after'' a new phase starts. }